-Clouds cover about two thirds of Earth’s surface and play a critical role in our climate system, with fundamental influence on the energy, water, and biological cycles.
+Clouds cover about two-thirds of Earth’s surface and play a critical role in our climate system, and have a fundamental influence on the energy, water, and biological cycles.
 Currently, satellite-based remote sensing is the only way to observe clouds on a global scale.
 For these reasons, cloud observations have always been a major task of NASA’s Earth Science endeavor.

 Machine learning (ML)-based algorithms have brought revolutionary changes to almost every aspect of our lives.
 ML is also increasingly used in NASA’s satellite remote sensing algorithms.
 For most machine learning, especially deep learning (DL)-based algorithms, high-quality training datasets are critical.

 In this project, we propose to generate highly accurate labels for passive satellite remote sensing of cloud properties by combining the following advances/opportunities: 1) complementary retrievals collected from collocated active and passive sensors, 2) advances in 3D RT simulation and DL methods that mitigate the biases and uncertainties in 1D RT assumptions and enable the multi-pixel “3D cloud property retrieval”, 3) advances in deep learning to enable knowledge transferring among multiple domains/sensors and learning from simulation results to solve the so called “inverse problem”, 4) advances in Big Data and cloud computing techniques to enable efficient processing and analysis of the huge, and growing, archive of Earth observations.